Joint Pain & Acupuncture

 joint pain shown in elbows and shouldersJoint pain is a very common ailment among Americans.
 Most the most common areas of joint pain are: shoulder joint pain, knee pain, wrist joint pain, big toe and thumb joint pain, joint pain in the finger joints, and hip joint pain.
 When looking for relief, Western Medicine offers limited treatment options for the management of joint pain: rest, medications or surgical options.
 All of these Western options have serious drawbacks that my be unacceptable for many people.

-Some of the many pain conditions that acupuncture treats include:
+Some of the many pain conditions that dry needling can effectively treat include:

-In summary, Acupuncture is very effective for the treatment of joint pain and much safer than other methods of treatment.
+In summary, dry needling is very effective for the treatment of joint pain and much safer than other methods of treatment.
 Results are generally seen in 1-3 treatments.
-Often, rehabilitation exercises are given to strengthen the effected area.
+Often, rehabilitation exercises are given at the same time to strengthen the effected area.

 Insurance